-Passionate employees deliver superior CX
+Passionate employees deliver superior CXby

 Why do passionate employees lead to a great customer experience?
 Because employees who take pleasure from what they do will naturally provide a better experience to the customer.

 Engaged employees are loyal and loyalty, if correctly channelled, leads to increased productivity which, in turn, leads to a better customer experience and ultimately improved company performance.

 Companies often make the mistake of focusing their time and energy purely on engaging the customer facing employees, but true employee engagement crosses all functions and roles.
 Yes, customers mostly interact with certain faces of a company - marketing, sales, support, finance – so it is important that their experience is a good one during this direct contact - however, an exceptional experience is only possible when the whole company is engaged and embodies the internal culture.

 This is what gives a company its unique identity, its own personality, its ‘secret sauce’.

 Any employee engagement strategy also needs to be led and embodied by the leadership with accountability trickled down throughout the entire organisation ensuring buy-in across all levels and departments.
 It needs to be embedded throughout the entire employee lifecycle starting with recruitment, onboarding, performance management, development right up to exit interviews in order to create one consistent experience.

 Our business proposition at SDL is to enable our customers to deliver an ‘exceptional customer experience’.
 If we’re promising that to our customers I firmly believe we should provide an excellent employee experience to our own people.
 We’ve been through tremendous change over the last two years at SDL so we’ve been working hard to maintain and increase our own employee experience.

 Here are my top 10 tips to help organisations increase their employee engagement.